documendous/docrepox/docrepo/apps/ddocs/markdown/templates/Using-DocrepoX.md

 - User's recycle folder - this folder will not show by default for DocrepoX users though it can be accessed via the recycle folder icon.
 The recycle folder details cannot be updated.

 - Most system folders cannot be changed.

+#### Proxied Documents List

+This view displays a list of documents you have shared with external users.
+Each document includes a link that allows anyone to access it.
+Use caution when sharing, as documents shared this way are no longer protected by DocrepoX's ACL functionality.

+---

+### User Profile

+On the user profile page, you can update the following details:

+- **Avatar**
+- **Email**
+- **Bio** (e.g., job description, department, or other organization-related details)
+- **Location**
+- **Birthdate**

+If you don't select an avatar, a default image will be used.
+The bio, location, and birthdate fields are optional.

+**Note:** Avatar changes take effect immediately and do not require clicking the "Save" button on the profile update form.
+However, the profile icon in the upper right nav won't be changed until the "Save" button is clicked.

 ---